Nico04/Pore-Aventura/README.md

 Pore Aventura was initially developed to investigate dispersion and mixing in porous media, by providing a tool to explore the velocity intermittency, the streamlines tortuosity and the dispersion properties of an experimentally measured 3D velocity field obtained in a porous medium made out of a random stack of monodisperse rigid spherical beads.

+## Installation
+1. Download the latest Pore Aventura release.
+2. Extract downloaded archive.
+3. Download the scientific data (data.h5) from the release page (or use a custom one).
+4. Copy the the data.h5 file in the StreamingAssets folder of the extracted folder.
+5. Enjoy !